FIRE BENEATH HER TRAILER

 Emmanuela Shinta

-Driving around he region, it is easy to see the large-scale deforestation that has taken place,
+Driving around the region, it is easy to see the large-scale deforestation that has taken place,

 mainly due to mining and palm oil companies.